Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Method

 \subsubsection{CNN for Character Representations}

-To capture task-specific subword features, we take the same convolutional neural network \cite{lecun1989backpropagation} (CNN) architecture as \cite{ma2016end}, using one layer CNN structure followed by a max-over-time pooling operation \cite{collobert2011natural} to learn character-level representations.
+To capture task-specific subword features, we take the same convolutional neural network \cite{lecun1989backpropagation} (CNN) architecture as \citet{ma2016end}, using a one-layer CNN structure followed by a max-over-time pooling operation \cite{collobert2011natural} to learn character-level representations.
 The process is depicted on the left side of Fig.~\ref{fig7}.